m90/seeThru/README.md

 This jQuery plugin adds "support" for the lacking alpha channel in HTML5 `<video>` elements.<br/>The original video data will simply be re-rendered into a canvas-element, therefore adding the possibility to use alpha information for your video.
 The alpha channel can either be included in the video's source file or in a seperate `<img>`-element.

+**Breaking News**: Apparently support for VP8/WebM-video with Alpha Transparencies has just landed in Chrome Canary so let's hope other browser vendors will catch up soon.
+See the **[article at HTML5 Rocks][29]**.

 ##Download / Installation##
 Click **[here][17]** to download the current version or clone the repo:
 ```bash